 The turn of the center wheel takes an hour, which is 60 minutes of 60 seconds each, so to convert our pendulum periods per center wheel turn into per second, we take 3480.49 / (60 * 60), which is about 0.966803 pendulum periods per second.

 But we want seconds per period, so we calculate 1 / 0.966803, which is about 1.03434 seconds per pendulum period.
-I was puzzled why the clock designers picked this number instead of a round 1 second, until I found a hint on this thread about gear trains: “With an ‘integer ratio’, the same pairs of teeth (gear/pinion) always mesh on each revolution.
+I was puzzled why the clock designers picked this number instead of a round 1 second, until I found a hint on a thread about gear trains (since gone): “With an ‘integer ratio’, the same pairs of teeth (gear/pinion) always mesh on each revolution.
 With a non-integer ratio, each pass puts a different pair of teeth in mesh.
 (Some fractional ratios are also called a ‘hunting ratio’ because a given tooth ‘hunts’ [walks around] the other gear.)”

 So it seems clock designers prefer non-whole-number gear ratios to even out the wear of the gears’ teeth.
 Who’d have guessed?